-Black cumin (Nigella sativa) seeds are used as a spice in Indian and Middle Eastern cooking.
+Black cumin (Nigella sativa) seeds are used as a spice in Indian and Middle Eastern cooking, as well as a medicine.
 Thymoquinone, the major bioactive compound in black cumin seeds, has anti-oxidant, anti-inflammatory, neuroprotective, radioprotective and chemopreventive properties.
-In addition to its use as a spice, black cumin has traditionally been used to treat diseases such as fever, intestinal problems, diabetes, asthma and cancer.

 Thymoquinone has antiproliferative and antimetastatic effects and promotes programmed cell death in breast cancer cells.
 Numerous studies have reported that thymoquinone and black cumin seed extracts have anti-cancer activity in animal models of triple negative (ER-/PR-/HER2-) breast cancer, as well as in triple negative breast cancer cells.
 The picture is less clear for hormone receptor positive (ER+/PR+) breast cancer.
 Some studies have reported only a modest reduction in growth or proliferation as a result of treatment with thymoquinone.